Emergence & Entanglement II 2013

 We will point out that there is a universal thermodynamical property of entanglement entropy for excited states.
 We will derive this by using the AdS/CFT correspondence in any dimension.
 We will also directly confirm this property from direct field theoretic calculations in two dimensions.
 We will define a new quantity called entanglement density by taking derivatives of entanglement entropy with respect to the shape of subsystem.

 In quantum systems with symmetry, the same topological phase can be enriched by symmetry in different ways, resulting in different symmetry transformations of the superselection sectors in the phase.
 However, not all symmetry transformations are allowed on the superselection sectors in topological phases in purely 2D systems.
-In this talk, I will discuss some examples of such symmetry enrichment of topological phases, which seem to be consistent with the fusion and braiding rules of the superselection sectors in the theory but are nonetheless impossible to realize in 2D.

 I will discuss a family of solvable 3D lattice models that have a ``trivial" bulk, in which all excitations are confined, but exhibit topologically ordered surface states.
 I will discuss perturbations to these models that can drive a phase transition in which some of these excitations become deconfined, driving the system into a phase with bulk topological order.